Reactions to the killing of Osama bin Laden: Public

 A poll conducted among educated respondents from Lahore, Karachi and Islamabad showed that 75% of them disapproved of the U.S. operation and 66% disbelieved that Osama Bin Laden had been killed at the compound in Abbottabad.
 There was also frustration and fierce criticism among the public and in Pakistani media against the military for its inability and failure in not detecting the American raid and allowing it to occur.

 A local resident, in reference to the security forces, commented: "This is what they are paid for, to defend the borders, not to run bakeries and banks and real-estate empires."

 Numerous mobile text messages were observed doing the rounds in the country, apparently ridiculing the defence agencies for the security lapse.

 There was mounting public outrage against President Zardari, who offered no official remarks even five days after the incident.
 Zardari also left for state visits to Kuwait and Russia immediately after the operation, while Prime Minister Gillani left for a three-day state visit to France.

-People's Republic of China
+China

 Government

-The People's Republic of China (PRC) said on Monday evening that the death of Osama bin Laden was "a milestone and a positive development for the international anti-terrorism efforts".
+China said on Monday evening that the death of Osama bin Laden was "a milestone and a positive development for the international anti-terrorism efforts".
 Chinese Foreign Ministry spokeswoman Jiang Yu made the remarks when asked to comment on the killing of the al-Qaeda leader.
 China supported Pakistan amid growing questions in the U.S. about whether the country was complicit in harboring Osama bin Laden saying the, "Pakistani government's determination to fight terrorism are staunch and its actions have been vigorous."
 Chinese Premier Wen Jiabao discussed the issue with the U.S. in official talks.
 He asked the U.S. to respect Pakistan's sovereignty, and acknowledge its sacrifices in the war against terror.